aswil192/writeups/RickdiculouslyEasy 1.md

 Morty:x:1001:1001::/home/Morty:/bin/bash
 Summer:x:1002:1002::/home/Summer:/bin/bash
 ```
-the password winter must be the pass of summer
+The password "winter" must be the password of Summer

 ```
 ssh Summer@$ip -p 22222
 ```
-login success
+Login success
 ```ssh
 [Summer@localhost ~]$ ls
 FLAG.txt
 [Summer@localhost ~]$ tail FLAG.txt
 FLAG{Get off the high road Summer!} - 10 Points
 ```
-got flag `FLAG{Get off the high road Summer!} - 10 Points`=50/130
+Got flag `FLAG{Get off the high road Summer!} - 10 Points`=50/130
- tried `cd ../Morty`
+Tried `cd ../Morty`
- it works so download the home directory of the machine
+It works so download the home directory of the machine
  ```
  scp -p 22222 -r Summer@$ip:/home /home/aswil/Trash
  ```
-went to Morty's directory
+Went to Morty's directory
-got 2 files
+Got 2 files
-a password protected zip and an image
+A password-protected zip and an image
-just read the image and got the password
+Just read the image and got the password
 `Meeseek`
-unzip the file and read the txt
+Unzip the file and read the txt
 ```
 unzip journal.txt.zip && cat journal.txt
 ```
-got the flag
+Got the flag
 `FLAG: {131333} - 20 Points`=70/130

-went to Rick directory
+Went to Rick directory
-saw a safe on `/RickSanchez/RICKS_SAFE`
+Saw a safe at `/RickSanchez/RICKS_SAFE`
-just run it
+Just run it
 ```
 ./safe
 ```
-got output as
+Got output as
 `Past Rick to present Rick, tell future Rick to use GOD DAMN COMMAND LINE AAAAAHHAHAGGGGRRGUMENTS!`
-so need to use  arguments
+So need to use arguments
-trying the last flag
+Trying the last flag
-used the last flag
+Used the last flag
 ```
 ./safe 131333
 ```